tessamcdonnel/STAT-217-R-Course/chapter6.md

 * the observations are independent
 * the variable is normally distributed (or large sample size)

-We'll be using the same dataset from the last lab `cdc`.
+We'll be using the same dataset from Lab 2 called `cdc`.
 This data is from a random sample so the observations can be treated as independent.

 In this exercise, you will be checking the normality assumption for the `age` variable in `cdc`.